 I thought, “Oh boy, this is going to take a while.”

-But a greeter immediately approached me, asked how he could help, and I explained my issue.
+Contrary to what I thought, a greeter immediately approached me, asked how he could help, and I explained my issue.
 He typed my name and information into an iPad and told me someone would be available in about ten minutes — much better than I was expecting, given the number of people in the store.

 About eight minutes later, I got a text asking me to proceed to the Genius Bar.
 OK, at last a store that recognizes my inherent genius!
 This is the kind of place I could get used to!